Elizabeth J. Perry: Scholarship and views

-Selected honors
+Awards

 Her book, Shanghai on Strike: the Politics of Chinese Labor (1993) won the John K. Fairbank Prize from the American Historical Association.
 Her article "From Mencius to Mao – and Now: Chinese Conceptions of Socioeconomic Rights" (2008) won the Heinz Eulau Prize from the American Political Science Association.
 Perry received honorary doctorate degrees from Hobart and William Smith Colleges and from the Hong Kong University of Science and Technology.
 The Asian Studies Library at her undergraduate alma mater has been named in her honor.
 She also holds honorary professorships at eight major Chinese universities.